 MRLs represent the minimum level of capacity reserves that must be carried in each region to avoid exceeding 0.002% USE in a given financial year.
 They are calculated by AEMO through market modelling, taking into account inter-regional reserve sharing capability, network system normal constraints, and generation forced outage probabilities.
-Due to the time consuming nature of the MRL analysis, MRLs are only updated at AEMO's discretion.
+Due to the time-consuming nature of the MRL analysis, MRLs are only updated at AEMO's discretion.
 The methodology for calculating MRLs is available on AEMO's website.

-Applying MRL in the MTPASA assists to identify potential reserve shortfalls in the NEM.
-However, AEMO may apply probabilistic studies such as EAAP to confirm the LRC findings of MTPASA before intervening in response to projected shortfalls.
+Applying MRL in the MT PASA assists to identify potential reserve shortfalls in the NEM.
+However, AEMO may apply probabilistic studies such as EAAP to confirm the LRC findings of MT PASA before intervening in response to projected shortfalls.

-AEMO responses to projected LRC in MTPASA may be to take direct action in the form of directions for example, directing a Generator to reschedule an outage - or using the reliability and emergency reserve trader (RERT).
+AEMO responses to projected LRCAEMO's response to projected LRC identified in MT PASA may be to take direct action in the form of directions - for example, directing a Generator to reschedule an outage - or using the reliability and emergency reserve trader (RERT).
 The RERT can only be used if the expected reserve shortfall is within the next nine months.
 AEMO's RERT role is scheduled to expire on 30 June 2016.
+RERT.
+The RERT currently allows AEMO to contract for reserves up to nine months ahead of a period where reserves are projected to be insufficient to meet the reliability standard (known as a projected reserve shortfall).
+AEMO is able to dispatch these reserves to manage power system reliability and, where practicable, security.
+From 1 November 2017, this period will reduce to ten weeks as the AEMC seeks to minimise the market distortionary effects of the RERT.

-A detailed description of the MTPASA process is available on AEMO's website as listed in section 1.2.
+A detailed description of the MT PASA process is available on AEMO's website as listed in section 1.2.

-2.3.1.1 MTPASA generation capacity reserve assessment
+2.3.1.1 MT PASA generation capacity reserve assessment

-AEMO assesses reserve capacity by comparing a two year daily peak capacity profile to the MTPASA daily peak demand profile.
+AEMO assesses reserve capacity9 by comparing a two year daily peak capacity profile to the MT PASA daily peak demand profile.
 If a pre-determined reserve requirement, MRL, is breached then AEMO may take action to attempt to restore the required reserve capacity.

-The daily peak capacity profile used in the MTPASA process is derived from several sources:
+The daily peak capacity profile used in the MT PASA process AEMO uses the most recent MT PASA offers to derive total generation capacity and planned outage information on a half-hourly basis.
+The information is derived from several sources:

-- Scheduled Generators are required to submit to AEMO a daily PASA availability.
-The availabilities submitted represent the generation capacity that could be made available within 24 hours taking into account the ambient weather conditions at the time of 10% POE demand. - Intermittent Generators submit capacity information, which is then used in AEMO's process of forecasting available intermittent generation capacity (see section 2.1.2). - Committed development generation projects are included in the capacity forecast by using expected commissioning timeframes and associated availabilities.
+- Scheduled Generators are required to submit to AEMO a daily PASA availability.^{14,15} The availabilities submitted represent the generation capacity that could be made available within 24 hours, taking into account the ambient weather conditions at the time of 10% POE demand. - Intermittent Generators submit capacity information, which is then used in AEMO's process of forecasting available intermittent generation capacity (see section 2.3.1.22.3.1.22.3.1.2). - Committed generation development generation and retirement projects are included in the capacity forecast by using expected commissioning and decommissioning timeframes and associated availabilities.

-Forced outages are assessed probabilistically as part of the MRL.
-The probability of forced outages is based on historical performance and consistent with ESOO and EAAP assumptions used at the time the MRLs were updated.
+Forced outages are assessed probabilistically as part of the MRL.MT PASA modelling.
+The probability of forced outages is based on historical performance and consistent with ESOO and EAAP assumptions used at the time the MRLs were updated or expert advice where historical performance is not available.